-Prior to joining the SRC, Niak worked with research and communications at the Atkisson Group where she contributed articles on the Sustainable Development Goal 14: Life below water at SDG14.net.
+Prior to joining the SRC, Koh worked with research and communications at the AtKisson Group where she contributed articles on the Sustainable Development Goal 14: Life below water at SDG14.net.
 She has also co-authored conference publications for the Stockholm International Water Institute (SIWI), the Swedish International Centre of Education for Sustainable Development (SWEDESD), and the Stockholm Chamber of Commerce (SCC).
-Her previous work experience includes pricing analysis for Procter & Gamble as well as marketing and business development for start-ups in Malaysia.
+Her background includes pricing analysis for Procter & Gamble Nordic and business development for start-ups in Malaysia.

 Koh holds a joint Master in Sustainable Development from Uppsala University and the Swedish University of Agricultural Sciences, and a BSc in Business and Commerce from Monash University (Australia/Malaysia).
-She is a member of the Swedish Institute Alumni network, having received a scholarship from the Swedish government aimed at developing global leaders
+She is a member of the Swedish Institute Alumni network, having received a scholarship from the Swedish government aimed at developing global leaders.

 Awards and achievements: